-This subject covers an introduction to the current Standard Method of Measurement of Building Works used in Australia, methods of recording building dimensions, checking building plans and specifications and the measurement of necessary trades including concrete, masonry, finishes, carpentry and roofing.
+This subject covers an introduction to the Australian Standard Method of Measurement, methods of recording building dimensions, checking building plans and specifications, measurement of basic trades including brickwork, finishes, carpentry, concrete and roofing.

 |Academic unit:||Faculty of Society & Design|

 |Subject title:||Measurement 1|

 |Attendance and learning activities:||Students are expected to attend all lectures and seminars as scheduled.
 Study activities are sequential and build on the previous session.
 It is therefore critical to attend all sessions as it is difficult to recover if you miss a session.
 Students are expected to have completed the advised readings, studied suggested solutions or prepared their own quantity take offs for discussion and presentation, if required.
 Students are expected to contribute positively to seminar sessions and any presentations.|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|

 To access these services, log on to the Student Portal from the Bond University website as www.bond.edu.au

 Assurance of Learning means that universities take responsibility for creating, monitoring and updating curriculum, teaching and assessment so that students graduate with the knowledge, skills and attributes they need for employability and/or further study.

 At Bond University, we carefully develop subject and program outcomes to ensure that student learning in each subject contributes to the whole student experience.
 Students are encouraged to carefully read and consider subject and program outcomes as combined elements.